Waste

 nostalgia.
 If we spun and thrashed ourselves

-maybe we’d be free of it—if not
+maybe then we’d be free of it—if not

 we’d be older, desiring instead